 Inclusive tennis is a key strand through the tennis coaching pathway and is embedded within the Level 1 and 2 qualifications.
 During the Level 3 qualification all coaches complete the Disability Awareness Course which raises awareness of the different types of disabilities and covers information on how to coach players with different abilities in an effective and appropriate way.
 The course provides practical tools to work successfully with the different types of disabilities, both separately and in integrated sessions.
-All coaches on the Disability Awareness course will receive a copy of the Disability Tennis Coaching Resource (please click here for an accessible version), a vital resource for any coaches who wish to deliver an inclusive tennis programme.
+All coaches on the Disability Awareness course will receive a copy of the Disability Coaching Resource, a vital resource for any coaches who wish to deliver an inclusive tennis programme.

 The Disability Awareness Course is also open to coaches who have not completed it previously.
 To search for upcoming Disability Awareness Courses please use the LTA’s Find a Course search.